ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Combining latest values

 The `combineLatest` function combines the latest values of two (or more) signals.
-The resulting signal will not send a value until both inputs have sent at least one value each.
+The resulting signal will only send a the first value after both inputs have sent at least one value each.
+After that, each value on either of the inputs will cause a new value on the output.

 ```Swift
 let (numbersSignal, numbersSink) = Signal<Int, NoError>.pipe()